arduino/help-center-content/content/Education and Kits/Science Journal App/Get-started-with-the-Arduino-Science-Journal.md

 ## Connect a board

-> **Firmware upload (Dec.
-10th, 2021):** Some information about firmware upload on the _Getting Started > External Sensors_ page may be out of date.
-Use the resources below instead.

 You can find [instructions on how to connect a board here](https://support.arduino.cc/hc/en-us/articles/4407749620370-Connect-a-board-to-the-Science-Journal-app).

 ## Access lessons and activities